Configuring the connection with Tanium Server

 |Set Tanium Server Name List [Non-Windows]||Set the ServerNameList value in the TaniumClient.ini file and restart the Tanium Client system service.|

-The following example shows how to use these objects to set ServerNameList on Tanium Client host computers in a common scenario: a second Tanium Server was added to the deployment after the Tanium Client had already been deployment.
+The following procedure is an example of how to use these objects to set the ServerNameList on Tanium Client host computers in a common scenario: a second Tanium Server is added to the deployment after the Tanium Client is deployed.

 To update ServerNameList: